Independent Custody Visitors

 Custody visiting schemes are supported by ICVA, the Independent Custody Visiting Association, which is a member of the UK National Preventative Mechanism (NPM).

-We are currently seeking additional Custody Visitors, and if you are interested in applying to join the scheme, click the links below for further information.
+We are currently seeking additional Custody Visitors in our area to visit our Hull and Grimsby Custody Suites.
+If you are interested in applying to join the scheme, click the links below for further information.

 Independent Custody Visitor Role Profile